-Connect the Control Area Network (CAN) cables to the control interface (42) so that the interface can communicate with the isolation system (1).
+Connect the Control Area Network (CAN) cables to the control interface (42) so that the interface can communicate with the isolation system.

 - 1. Connect the power supply CAN cable: - a.
 Locate the CAN cable attached to the power supply (47) on the back of the cabinet. - b.
-Screw the cable into the bottom fitting on the right side of the cabinet, next to the light tower.
+Screw the cable into the right fitting on the right side of the cabinet below the light tower.